tjfentie/GAME-Resource-Test/docs/session-walkthrough.md

         Continue gameplay and confirm consistency

-??? info "Fatigue & Frustration Check"
-    **Question:** Is the user experiencing fatigue or frustration?
+??? info "**Question:** Is the user experiencing fatigue or frustration?"

     ???
 "If Yes"